cloudfoundry/jdbctestapp/README.md

 The application provides a set of Create (`POST /?name=<new-user-name>`), Get (`GET /<user-id>`), List (`GET /`), and Delete (`DELETE /<user-id>`) operations on a
 `User` entity, mounted at the application root.
+The `User` is an extremely simple entity that has only two attributes:
+`id` and `name`.

 ## SSL information endpoints